 Alexei Maresyev – Hero with no legs

 But Maresyev refused to give up.
-After a long and painful struggle he learned how to fly with prosthetic legs.
-In 1943, he became a squadron leader.
-During one mission Maresyev shot down 3 enemy planes.
+After a long and painful struggle, he learned how to fly with prosthetic legs.
+In 1943, he became a squadron leader and during one mission Maresyev shot down 3 German planes.

 In August 1943, Aleksei was awarded the Hero of the Soviet Union medal, the highest military award.

 Boris Polevoy’s book The Story of a Real Man was published after the war and Maresyev became a national hero.

 However, Maresyev didn’t like the title of a living legend.
 “I’m a man, not a legend,” he said.
 “There is nothing special in what I did.”

 After the war Alexei married beautiful woman, who gave birth to two sons.

 Two days before the 85th anniversary of the legendary hero a concert dedicated to his anniversary was to be held in the Theater of the Russian Army.
 But just one hour before the concert, Alexei Petrovich had a heart attack, which turned out to be fatal.
 As a result, the concert began with a minute of silence.

 In one of his last interviews he said: “I think young people can learn a lesson or two from what I went through in my life.
 First of all, never be scared, go for it and hold out whatever happens.”